keylime/keylime/docs/index.rst

 Keylime was originally born out of the security research team in MIT's Lincoln Laboratory and is not developed and maintained by the Keylime community.

-This Documentation site contains user guides to install, use and adminster keylime as well as guides to enable developers to make contributions to keylime or develop services against Keylimes Rest API(s).
+This Documentation site contains guides to install, use and administer keylime as well as guides to enable developers to make contributions to keylime or develop services against Keylimes Rest API(s).